minio/docs/source/reference/minio-mc/mc-replicate-ls.rst

 .. mc-cmd:: --status
+   :optional:

-   *Optional*  Filter replication rules on the bucket based on their status.
+   Filter replication rules on the bucket based on their status.
    Specify one of the following values:

    - ``enabled`` - Show only enabled replication rules.